shahedsuleiman/javascript-popupBoxes/README.md

 # javascript-popupBoxes
-#### these are some excersises on javascript where i practiced the if statement , comparison operatprs and popup boxes (alert , confirm, prompt).
+#### these are some excersises on javascript where i practiced the if statement , comparison operatprs and popup boxes (alert , confirm, prompt), and excersises on loops.